top of page

 RATIONALE

-The result is vocal work when a human's voice can be experienced live or in recorded media.
+• When a human's voice can be experienced live or in recorded media, the result is vocal work.

 ASSUMPTION OF ESSENTIAL HUMAN VOCALIZATION